shogo82148/actions-create-release/README.md

 The name of the repository.
 Used to identify the repository on which to release.
 Used when cutting releases for external repositories.
 Default: Current repository

+### discussion_category_name

+If specified, a discussion of the specified category is created and linked to the release.
+The value must be a category that already exists in the repository.
+For more information, see "[Managing categories for discussions in your repository.](https://docs.github.com/en/discussions/managing-discussions-for-your-community/managing-categories-for-discussions-in-your-repository)"

 ## Outputs

 ### id